 Laceration Repair at Brentview Medical Clinic

-The doctors at Brentview Medical Clinic are fully equipped to repair most skin lacerations.
+The medical providers at Brentview Medical Urgent Care are fully equipped to repair most skin lacerations.
 Laceration repair is done to mend a tear in the skin or other tissue.
 The procedure is similar to the process of repairing a tear in clothing.
 The four main goals of repairing a laceration are to stop the bleeding, prevent bacterial infection, preserve function, and restore the best possible cosmetic appearance.

 Before repairing the laceration, the physician examines the wound and the underlying tendons or nerves to make sure that they have not been torn.
 If nerves or tendons have been injured, our physician will likely refer you to a surgeon to complete the repair.
 After the area is examined, the laceration is cleansed using a sterile wash.
 Removal of any foreign objects is also important since the site must be clear of anything foreign before repair takes place.
 After the sterile cleanse, a disinfecting agent may be may be applied to further prevent bacterial infection.